-(5) Tracking: This is a list of incoming transactions.
+(5) Tracking: If you tick this box, you'll see a list of incoming transactions.

 (6) QR code: This is a QR code that has your selected address, and optionally the amount, embedded into it.
 It can be used as a way to give others your Monero address by scanning the code.